toadharvard/popo-fsm/README.md

 Example
 -------

-Add a plain old python field to you POPO
+Add a plain old python field to your POPO
     from popo_fsm import transition

     class BlogPost(object):